-- 26. The AHO has carefully considered the Sanctions Submissions which are summarised below.
+- 24. The AHO has carefully considered the Sanctions Submissions which are summarised below.
 Additional facts and allegations found in the ITIA's submissions may be set out, where relevant, in connection with the discussion that follows.
-The AHO refers in her award only to the submissions and evidence she considers necessary to explain her reasoning. - 27.
-CP has been charged with two (2) breaches of the TACP 2017 and four (4) breaches of the TACP 2018.
-The ITIA relies on the following evidence in support of the allegations: - Information provided by the sports technology company, Sportsradar AG, indicating that a professional tennis player from Nigeria who was sanctioned for betting offences in 2019, placed three (3) suspicious bets on Match 1 through his account with which resulted in a profit of €940.50. - (b) Evidence obtained by the ITIA from the Belgian authorities, including the forensic download from mobile phones, including WhatsApp messages4 exchanged between and FF in relation to: - (i) the fixing of Match 2; - (ii) payments made to CP following Match 2; and
+The AHO refers in her award only to the submissions and evidence she considers necessary to explain her reasoning. - 25.
+SE has been charged with two (2) breaches of the TACP 2017 and four (4) breaches of the TACP 2018.
+The ITIA relies on the following evidence in support of the allegations: - (a) Information provided by the betting operator, indicating indicating that two (2) individual betting accounts, registered in Bulgaria and the UK respectively, placed suspicious bets on Match 1. - (b) Evidence obtained by the ITIA from the Belgian authorities, including the forensic download from mobile phones, including WhatsApp messages3 exchanged between and FF in relation to: - (i) the fixing of Match 2; - (ii) payments made to SE following Match 2; and - (iii) evidence of two MoneyGram payments to (for following Match 2. - (c) Confirmation from that he had collected monies on SE's behalf. - 26.
+The ITIA submits that on a preponderance of the evidence, SE has committed the Corruption Offenses that are the subject of the Charges.
+Moreover, his failure to contest the charges by the deadline or at all constitutes an admission that he has committed the Corruption Offences included in the Notice of Charge.

-4 These messages downloaded from mobile phones were set out by the ITIA in the Notice including translations.
+3 These messages downloaded from mobile phones were set out by the ITIA in the Notice including translations.